When Should You Seek Marriage Counseling And Does It Actually Work?

 - Parents indicated that in nearly 75% of cases, children involved in therapy showed positive changes in behavior.

 - Approach it with an open mind: Chances are if you go into counseling "knowing" it will fail, then it will.
-Marriage counseling might just be the opportunity you needed to better understand your partner, yourself, and the dynamics of your relationship.
+Marital counseling might just be the opportunity you needed to better understand your partner, yourself, and the dynamics of your relationship.

-- Give therapy a chance: Attending therapy but threatening to leave, separate or divorce when discord occurs is an indication that maybe you are not as invested in marriage counseling as you should be.
+- Give therapy a chance: Attending therapy but threatening to leave, separate or divorce when discord occurs is an indication that maybe you are not as invested in marital counseling as you should be.

 - Don't place all the blame on your spouse: "It takes two to tango."
 For instance, if your partner cheated and you turned to withhold, or spiteful acts as punishment instead of facing the issue head-on, then you both have contributed to the current situation.